NamTPhan/time-management-system-ooad/README.md

 # TimemanagementSystem

-This project is for the group assignment of Data Structures.
+This project is for the group assignment of Object Oriented Analysis and Design (OOAD).